 Where am I?
 How did I get here?

 I am an overeducated Xennial who started a peculiar kind of media career when I launched a Blogspot blog at the public library in 2008.
 From there I built up a cult following and a reputation as something of an asshole.
 I switched to a Wordpress at my own URL in (I think) 2012, then flamed out in spectacular fashion in 2017.
-Now I’m trying paid blogging for the first time thanks to Substack reaching out.
-Along the way I started producing freelance pieces for various publications, eventually writing for some of the bigger newspapers and magazines in the world.
-You can check out some highlights here.
-In 2020 St. Martin’s Press put out my first book, The Cult of Smart.
-New York magazine named it one of the 10 best books of 2020.
-My second book, How Elites Ate the Social Justice Movement, came out in 2023.
+Now I’m heavily medicated, slanted on that lean, and incredibly cool.

 I write about everything but have a few jams that I engage with consistently.
-I am a Marxist of an old-school variety.
+I am a Marxist, but I don’t think it makes much sense to apply Marxism to present-day political conditions given the philosophy’s current irrelevance.
 My posts on media criticism and critiques of progressive pathologies from the left have always gotten the most attention; not coincidentally, these are also what have brought me the most antipathy from liberals and people in media.
 I think the contemporary political project of the “social justice” world is badly misconceived, incapable of building a mass movement, and a failure on its own terms.
+But I also think the “anti-woke” tendency is intellectually and politically bankrupt.
 I think modern mass media is broken, saddled with bad incentives and home to a truly corrosive social culture that leaves reporters and writers desperately jockeying for each other’s approval to the detriment of rigor, the public interest, and the truth.
 I am a committed atheist but have no interest in convincing others to be.
 I am a decidedly amateur fan of research methods and frequently write about them as a way to better understand them.
 I read a lot and like everyone else I have strong opinions about movies, with a particular fascination with the toxic state of “fandom” and the death of mass entertainment for adults.

 I have an MA in Writing and Rhetoric from the University of Rhode Island and a PhD in English from Purdue University, where I studied writing assessment, educational measurement, and standardized testing.
 I used to work for the City University of New York in assessment of student learning but they fired me.